All Episodes

 It's cruel.

-Look, at the end of the day, this may go down as the most cowardly and cruel move ever by a president in the modern uh United States.
+Look, at the end of the day, this may go down as the most cowardly and cruel move ever by a president in the modern United States.

 To end the DACA program is one of the most cruel and ugly decisions ever made in the modern history of this country by a president.

-Joe Biden has just tweeted, brought by parents, these children had no choice in coming here.
+And Joe Biden has just tweeted, brought by parents, these children had no choice in coming here.

-Now they'll be sent to countries they've never known cruel, not America.
+Now they'll be sent to countries they've never known, cruel, not America.

-Well, the statement reads it's wrong because it's cruel to send these young people to places many of them have never lived and do not know.
+Well, the statement reads, it's wrong because it's cruel to send these young people to places many of them have never lived and do not know.

-Only in a cruel nation, do you take 800,000 documented people and make them undocumented?
+Only in a cruel nation do you take 800,000 documented people and make them undocumented.

-And it's a signal to say I can do something that a lot of people think is cruel.
+And it's a signal to say, I can do something that a lot of people think is cruel.

 This is one of the most cruel acts we've seen in the presidency in a long time.

-This is so one, this was a cruel, inhumane, and unnecessary move.
+So, one, this was a cruel, inhumane, and unnecessary move.

 As kids, his critics say the decision was cruel.